 I am writing to comment on Proposed FASB Staff Position No. FAS 150-c.
 I support deferring the effective date of Statement 150 for mandatorily redeemable financial instruments of nonpublic entities for at least one year.
-It could take cooperative businesses and other nonpublic entities at least that long to make the changes in their capitalization plans and structures that this pronouncement might force them to make.
-I request that the Board consider deferring the effective date for these instruments two years to fiscal periods beginning after December 15, 2005.
+It could take cooperative businesses at least that long to make the changes in their capitalization plans and structures that this pronouncement might force them to make.
+I request that the FAS Board consider deferring the effective date for these instruments to fiscal periods beginning after December 15, 2005.

-While the Proposed FASB Staff Position only addressed the effective date for these instruments, I further request that the Board clarify that member equity in a cooperative business is not mandatorily redeemable when the board of directors retains the authority to redeem that equity.
+While the Proposed FASB Staff Position only addressed the effective date for these instruments, I further request that the Board clarify that member equity in a cooperative business is not mandatorily redeemable when the Board of Directors retains the authority to redeem that equity.